Getting started with the Attendance module

 Existing data for an archived category will persist when viewing and editing historic dates where that category was active; however archived categories don't show when adding new service data, meaning fewer options on the data entry page.
 Archived categories are also excluded from report results.
 Archived categories can be Set active again if you wish.

-To archive a Category, select Archive from the cog action menu on the right-hand side of the list of Categories.
+To archive a Category, select Archive from the Action menu on the right-hand side of the list of Categories.
 Follow the on-screen instructions to confirm your request.

 Within the Categories section you can easily switch the View between Active and Archived categories...